1roody/php-app-lab/README.md

-# PHP Vulnerable Auth System
+# PHP Vxln3r4bl3 Auth System

 Welcome to this completely ridiculous aplication!
-This application is intentionally vulnerable and designed for educational and penetration testing purposes.
+This application is intentionally vuln3r4bl3 and designed for educational and p3n3trati0n t3sting purposes.
 Feel free to explore, test, and review the code.

 ### Prerequisites